Bathroom Remodel

 You Taking on a project yourself may seem tempting to save on costs, but be aware of the risks involved as well.

-Plumbing issues can become an issue due to improperly installing a tub, shower, or sink resulting in a leak and long-term water damage.
+• Plumbing Issues: Plumbing issues can occur due to improperly installing a tub, shower, or sink, resulting in a leak and long-term water damage.

 👉 Tip: If you don’t possess the skills required or are unsure, leave the project to a tradesperson – plumbers, electricians, water proofers, etc. Hiring these professionals is certainly an investment, but in the end you can rest assured of quality work and not having to take on repair work due to DIY mistakes.

-Bathrooms, being exposed to water and steam, are susceptible to moisture problems, and insufficient ventilation can give rise to mold, or peeling paint.
-Unfortunately, the owners of the house can ignore this important feature.
+Bathrooms, being exposed to water and steam, are susceptible to moisture problems, and insufficient ventilation can give rise to mold or peeling paint.
+Unfortunately, the house’s owners may ignore this important feature.

-Inadequate exhaust fan or none at all creates issues where the air of the bathroom is never fully circulated or dried out.
+• Inadequate Exhaust Fan: An inadequate or nonexistent exhaust fan creates issues where the air in the bathroom is never fully circulated or dried out.

 👉 Tip: Invest in a good exhaust fan and air circulator, and place the fan as close to the shower or tub as possible.